yt-project/old-blog/content/post/objexporter.rst

 OBJ and MTL Files
 -----------------

-If the ability to manuver around an isosurface of your 3D simulation in `Sketchfab <http://sketchfab.com>`_ cost you a half a day of work (lets be honest, 2 days), prepare to be even less productive.
+If the ability to maneuver around an isosurface of your 3D simulation in `Sketchfab <http://sketchfab.com>`_ cost you a half a day of work (lets be honest, 2 days), prepare to be even less productive.
 With a new  `OBJ file
 <http://en.wikipedia.org/wiki/Wavefront_.obj_file>`_ exporter, you can now